SALE RULES AND STANDARDS (revised 2019)

 No item can be previously worn, used, or shown more than three consecutive years.
 An item that has not sold after three years may return if it has been re-purposed, over-dyed or surface designed.

 Stored items MUST be properly aired out.
-Any items with unpleasant or strong odors such as cigarette smoke, mildew, mothballs, plastic bin odor, perfume, Febreze, glue or any heavy scent will be rejected.
+Any items with strong odors such as cigarette smoke, mildew, mothballs, plastic bin odor, perfume, Febreze, glue or ANY heavy scent will be rejected.

 HANDWOVEN items MUST display appropriate fiber choice for intended use and woven integrity (sett, consistent beat, edges, and no floats).
 Items MUST display appropriate finishing such as pre-washing, blocking, and pressing, as well as appropriate sewing techniques such as well-constructed seams, hems, and linings.
 Items MUST display appropriate attachment of closures and embellishments.